ricardobusta/ricardobusta.github.io/_posts/old-posts/2018-06-24-roguelike-p2.md

 }
 ```

-The only downside is that a blank line will be on the even sided portions of the screen. :shrug:
+The only downside is that a blank line will be on the even sided portions of the screen. 🤷‍♂️